Kern000/Kern000/README.md

 <ul>
   <li>
 Developed a mobile responsive web application that provides e-commerce capabilities for an admin user to post products, as well as for public users to list products for sale.
 It is basically the carousell / pivix app for writers.
-The frontend React, backend server, and backend admin system were all built in three weeks.
+The frontend React, backend server, database modeling, and backend admin system were all built in three weeks.
   </li>
 <p></p>
   <li>